Aliases for IFNL1 Gene

 GeneCards Summary for IFNL1 Gene

-IFNL1 (Interferon, Lambda 1) is a Protein Coding gene.
-Among its related pathways are Jak-STAT signaling pathway and Immune System.
+IFNL1 (Interferon Lambda 1) is a Protein Coding gene.
+Among its related pathways are Immune System and Toll-Like receptor Signaling Pathways.
 GO annotations related to this gene include receptor binding and interleukin-28 receptor binding.
-An important paralog of this gene is IFNL2.
+An important paralog of this gene is IFNL3.

 UniProtKB/Swiss-Prot for IFNL1 Gene